 - Who are AMP mentors?
 Mentors are alumni or professionals located in the San Diego area and nationwide.
 Mentors work with mentees to define goals and provide guidance to achieve these goals.
-Guidance can include addressing topics such as making connections between mentoring experience and learning, answering industry-specific questions, and providing professional advice and connections to strengthen career pathways.
+Guidance can include addressing topics such as making connections between mentoring experience and learning, answering industry-specific questions, and providing professional advice and connections to build your professional network.

 - When can I apply for a mentor?
 AMP runs twice a year during the fall (Aug. – Dec.) and spring (Jan. – May) semesters.
-Typically students apply for a mentor during the first 4 weeks of each semester and matching is completed within six weeks, just prior to the AMP Networking event, which takes place around mid-semester.
+Typically students request a mentor during the first 6 weeks of each semester, just prior to the AMP Networking event, which takes place around mid-semester.
 Once a mentor accepts your request you can begin working with your mentor.
 If you haven't been matched, we will try to automatically match with a mentor which is in an effective and efficient way to connect you by using the information in both of your profiles, specifically career interests and industry.

 - How much time are we expected to work together?
 We recommend spending two hours together a month, for a total of eight hours during the semester, which can include phone calls, video conferencing, face-to-face meetings, attending AMP events, professional networking events, or informational interviews with mentor referrals.

 - How do I choose a mentor?
-Complete your profile - with information on what help you are looking for.
+Complete your profile with information on what help you are looking for.
 Then browse through the list of mentors and request a mentor.
 Be prepared to share with the mentor why you are seeking the person as your mentor.

 - What if I can't find a mentor?
 Students who complete their application, have the opportunity to be matched with a mentor.
 A "perfect match" is not always possible so make sure to expand your search criteria to give you more mentor options.
 If you can't find a mentor who matches your career interest please, attend an orientation, visit us during AMP Walk-in hours or contact us at firstname.lastname@example.org to assist you.

 - Can a mentee have more than one mentor?
 AMP is designed to help students establish a one-on-one mentorship over a semester.
 If you would like more than one mentor, consider applying for another mentor next semester.

 Students with disabilities are not required to disclose their disabilities at any time before, during, or after the application and mentoring process.
-If you believe you will require accommodations to participate in AMP, it is best that you disclose as early as possible, by contacting Diane Marin, Alumni and Career Development.
+If you believe you will require accommodations to participate in AMP, it is best that you disclose as early as possible, by contacting Diane Marin, Alumni and Career Development at email@example.com.

 • If you are unsure as to what accommodations you might need, work with your Student Disability Services counselor to identify what accommodations would best suit your disability.
 See Reasonable Job Accommodations (PDF; download Adobe Acrobat Reader if needed)